cela123/Project_1_Shell/AD_files/README.md

     built_ins.c - Implements the functions exit, echo, cd, and jobs.

 How to compile executables with Makefile
-    When the makefile is run with "make" the executable "shell" will b
+    When the makefile is run with "make" the executable "shell" will be created.
+The executable will launch the program.

 Known bugs/unfinished project parts:
+    Piping is not implemented.
+    There is a warning for implicit declaration of function ‘setenv’ that we could not resolve.

 Extra credit documentation:
     Shell-ception - the shell can be executed within the running shell process